 The aim of homework is to promote learning beyond the College day as an essential part of good education.
 Homework not only reinforces classroom learning; it also helps students to develop the skills and attitudes that they need for successful lifelong learning as well as developing the essential skills required for academic success.

-All students from Years 7 to 13 are given a log-in to an online platform called Satchel One, where all homework tasks are set and other subject announcements shared.
-Parents are also given their own log-in and are able to use this to see the homework their child is set and to support them.
+All students from Years 7 to 13 are given a log-in to an online platform called Firefly, where all homework tasks are set and other subject announcements shared.

 Homework is not set as projects but as discrete activities and tasks.
-Satchel One will state clearly the deadline by which homework needs to be completed.
-Even though homework is shared on Satchel One, it is still explained in the classroom so that students understand the purpose of the homework tasks.
+Firefly will state clearly the deadline by which homework needs to be completed.
+Even though homework is shared on Firefly, it is still explained in the classroom so that students understand the purpose of the homework tasks.

 Timetabling and setting of homework